ar5had/gsoc17-convert-xul-to-react/README.md

 All the components within `src` directory structure will be present in `dist` directory.
 These components will be in vanilla js instead of jsx.
 6. **Write/Change Code:** Install prettier and eslint extentions in your code editor to make sure you don't have lint errors.
 The `build` command runs a bash shell file so also make sure you are running `build` command on a bash shell.

+## Problems and Issues
+Feel free to open an issue to get info about any component or anything else.

 ## Thanks

 Thanks to [BrowserStack](https://www.browserstack.com/) for providing free open source plans.